codeybear/weatherwise/README.md

 Non essentials:

 Bootstrap to layout the forms and parsley.js to do form validation.
-pymysql is used to talk to MYSQL.
+pymysql is used to talk to MYSQL